matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Reverse proxy server:** A server that regulates and restricts the Internet's access to an internal server

-**Router:** A network device that connects multiple networks together
+**Router:** A network device that connects multiple networks together.
+A router connects the internet, firewall, and server to the rest of the network.

 ## S